256hz/hh-frontend/README.md

   - Does the first record the API returns have all the proper keys?
   - Navigate to the page and click Random.
 Does a hero swatch show?
   - Click the Red filter.
 Are all the swatches in the red family?
-  - Click the Red filter again.
-Are the number of red swatches less than 12?
+  - Click the Red filter again to disable.
+Is each swatch red?
+(Hopefully not.)
 - constants.test.js
-  - is the filter list an object?
+  - Is the filter list an object?
-  - is the filter list not a string?
+  - Is the filter list not a string?
-  - is the filter list correct?
+  - Is the filter list correct?